bestdani/msfs2blend/README.md

 Note that you probably want to move some objects to be able to use these files for 3D texture painting.

 ##  Known Limitations and Issues
-Many of these can potentially be solved with future updates.
-* Some meshes cannot be imported (see TODO items in the source code).
 * Some object rotations seem to be wrong probably because they are animated with bones which is not supported by this importer for now.
+* Some special objects (sound positions) causes errors which can just be ignored for texture painting purposes.

 ## Community:
 Flight Sim Forums discussion: https://forums.flightsimulator.com/t/3d-livery-painting-on-the-msfs-models/257637